Other UNIX commands1

 To get help on any UNIX command: type

-is running, you can use the same navigation commands asless
+manis running, you can use the same navigation commands asless.
+For example, to learn about thelesscommand, type:> man less

 To delete a file: Use the rm command.5 For example: